Judge: NC health plan must cover transgender treatments

 Monetary damages could be decided after a trial next month.

 The office of State Treasurer Dale Folwell oversees the plan.
-A spokesperson said the office was still reviewing the ruling and had no immediate additional comment.
+Folwell said he believe the case warranted a jury trial on whether taxpayers should pay for such surgeries.